jdheywood/post-its/README.md

 ## Thoughts on the process

-You can read my rambling thoughts on how I put this on the wiki page here: https://github.com/jdheywood/post-its/wiki
+You can read my rambling thoughts on how I put this project together on the wiki page here: https://github.com/jdheywood/post-its/wiki

 Enjoy